-Enrollment for 2015 coverage began Nov.
-15, 2014, and continues through Feb.
-15, 2015.
+Open enrollment for 2016 coverage runs from Nov.
+1, 2015, to Jan.
+31, 2016.
 Between annual open enrollment periods, uninsured Alabamians may qualify for Special Enrollment Periods (SEPs) when they experience certain life-changing events, such as marriage, birth or adoption and loss of coverage through job loss, relocation or divorce.
 Visit healthcare.gov for more information about SEPs and coverage options on the Marketplace.

 The resources below describe how the Marketplace works, other benefits of the Affordable Care Act, how Alabama is addressing health care reform and what lies ahead.

 Healthcare.gov -- The Marketplace website is your one-stop hub for new coverage options and other benefits of the ACA.

 To find out what premium discounts you may qualify for on the Marketplace, use this handy subsidy calculator from the Kaiser Family Foundation.

-This Marketplace flyer from Arise helps you reach out to the uninsured.
+This Marketplace flier from Arise helps you reach out to the uninsured.

 This Marketplace bulletin insert is formatted for church bulletins.